shadowed1/VPMoreOptions/README.md

 - Arena and Siege enabled for all maps with hidden maps enabled.
 - Reworked enemy AI spawn system and added support for global map spawning with height check.
 - Fire enabled for Siege mode.
 - C4 has a 2.5% chance to cause a small fire.
+- Flamethrower gets 4x longer range.
+- Players can respawn within 10s for Multiplayer

 **How to Install**: